JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 multiply("bill", 2); // NaN
 ```

-If your working on some state logic in say, your react app and incorrect data types get passed to your code, this can cause some hard to find issues.
+If your working on some state logic in say, your react app and incorrect data types get passed to your code; this can cause some hard to find issues.

-Not to worry, since we declare our data types in TypeScript, if we accidentally pass a string into our multiply function then we'll get an error right away letting us know that `"bill"` is an incorrect data type of 'string' and should be a 'number'.
+Not to worry.
+Since we declare our data types in TypeScript, if we accidentally pass a string into our multiply function, then we'll get an error right away, letting us know that `"bill"` is an incorrect data type of 'string' and should be a 'number.'

 You also have some awesome IntelliSense available to you in the TypeScript world as a result of type declarations.